Government has decided that your local district or borough council must provide a separate food waste collection every week.

 Food recycling is quick, easy, better for the environment and will:

-- put food waste to better use - it’s recycled to generate energy to power homes or turned into a soil improver for local farmers to help grow crops
+- Will put food waste to better use - it’s recycled to generate energy to power homes or turned into a soil improver for local farmers to help grow crops

 Your new collections